streamlit/streamlit/site/content/docs/tutorial2.md

 def load_data(nrows):
 ```

-And then rerun the script.
+And then just save the script to have Streamlit automatically rerun it for you.

 Since this is the first time you're running the script with `@st.cache` in it,
 you'll see no change.
 But let's continue tweaking our file so you can see what